 The Rite of Passage program, in case you are not familiar with it, is a surefire way to systematically work your way up to a strict military press using a kettlebell around half of your bodyweight.
 The student practices pressing a bell using ladders starting with 3 ladders of 3: (1-2-3) (1-2-3) (1-2-3) and gradually over time works himself up to 5 ladders of 5.

-Let me make one thing very clear… I was not just practicing a loose mamby pamby, flailing all over the place, handstand, I was practicing the SFB handstand pushup using every tension technique in the curriculum, practicing super stiffness and all of the “magic” power generating irradiation techniques to plug up in any power leakages in my body.
+Let me make one thing very clear: I was not just practicing a flailing all over the place handstand.
+I was practicing the SFB handstand push-up using every tension technique in the curriculum, practicing super stiffness and all of the “magic” power generating irradiation techniques to plug up in any power leakages in my body.

 Here are my top reasons:

-- To get real world usable strength… the freaky in between strength that is so important in everyday life.
-Strength that fills the gaps and patches up the chinks in your armor… “strength for everyday carry.”
+- To get real world usable strength.
+The freaky in between strength that is so important in everyday life.
+Strength that fills the gaps and patches up the chinks in your armor—”strength for everyday carry.”

-- To learn how to systematically reverse engineer the bodyweight powerlifts—the one arm, one leg pushup, the pistol, the tactical pull-up, the handstand pushup, the hanging leg raise, the front lever and much more.
-Master these power moves but more importantly learn how to help your students achieve these seemingly superhuman moves in the safest, most effective manner possible.
+- To learn how to systematically reverse engineer the bodyweight powerlifts—the one-arm one-leg push-up, the pistol, the tactical pull-up, the handstand push-up, the hanging leg raise, the front lever, and much more.
+Master these power moves, but more importantly learn how to help your students achieve these seemingly superhuman moves in the safest, most effective manner possible.
 In addition, please, do not be afraid if you are currently unable to do any of these moves.
 You will learn how to eliminate the guesswork and trial and error to fast track both your progress and your student’s progress.
 Once you know the system, you will be able to complete your strength test within the six-month period.

-- Learn how to seamlessly combine the Kettlebell and bodyweight training for the best possible results.
+- Learn how to seamlessly combine the kettlebell and bodyweight training for the best possible results.

-So from my point of view the Perfect StrongFirst Instructor has the SFG Kettlebell Cert, the SFB Bodyweight Cert, and the SFL Barbell Cert.
-“One Mind…Any Weapon;” perfection is a journey not a destination so I invite you to take up the challenge with me… I promise you will not regret one single step of the journey.
+So from my point of view, the perfect StrongFirst instructor has the SFG Kettlebell Cert, the SFB Bodyweight Cert, and the SFL Barbell Cert.
+“One Mind, Any Weapon.”
+Perfection is a journey not a destination, so I invite you to take up the challenge with me.
+I promise you will not regret one single step of the journey.